Skip to main content

 Do I need to report crypto income?

-According to IRS guidelines, crypto investors are required to report the USD value of each income distribution based on the time that it was received..
-To find out whether you have taxable income to report, navigate to your Tax Reports page within CoinLedger.
-From here you can view your Total Income amount for the year at the top of the page.
-The Total Income amount is the calculated fiat value of all income events imported into CoinLedger for that tax year.
+According to IRS guidelines, crypto investors are required to report the USD value of each income distribution based on the time that it was received.
+To find out whether you have taxable income to report, navigate to the Taxable Income menu on the Tax Reports page.
+If you see anything listed on this menu, then you can have crypto income to report.

 Where do I report my taxable crypto income?

-Crypto income does not always fall into one simple tax category.
-This means that the crypto you receive from mining, staking, interest accounts, or work compensation gets reported on different tax forms, depending on your specific situation.
+Crypto income does not always fall neatly into one simple tax category.
+This means that crypto income from mining, staking, airdrops, etc. gets reported on various different tax forms depending on the type of income as well as your specific tax situation.

-For this reason, when reporting crypto income you will need you will need to carefully review your specific income transaction types to determine which tax forms you will use.
+When reporting crypto income you or your tax professional will need to carefully review your specific income transaction types to determine which tax forms you will use.
+CoinLedger provides an Income Report which makes this process simple - jump ahead to this section for more details.

 Tax forms used to report crypto income